 The department sponsors the Michigan Communication and Media Professionals (MCMP), an undergraduate student group open to Communication and Media majors and prospective majors.
 The organization meets on a regular basis in the fall and winter terms to explore career and internship opportunities in communication and media-related markets.
 A primary goal of MCMP is to provide a forum that encourages student leadership, social interaction, networking, and professional development.
-For more information about MCMP or to be added to their email group, please visit them on Facebook or Twitter.

 Our MCMP peer advisors can answer questions about general major requirements, internship planning, resume and cover letter advice, and provide information about MCMP.
 Meet the E-Board.

 Our majors also engage with student organization related to the fields of media and communication, such as Society of Professional Journalism (SPJ), WOLV TV, The Michigan Daily, and WCBN-FM Radio.